alex-courtis/arch/doc/arch-install.md

 ## Video

 Test that hardware acceleration is available via `vainfo` and `vdpauinfo`.
+RC 0 is OK.

 ### AMD